A fun and interactive way to encourage handwriting in preschool!

 - Invite the children to use their fingertips to draw or write in the sand or salt.

-- Print the children’s name on a card or chalkboard so they can look at it for printing their own name.
+- Print the children’s name on a card or chalkboard so they can look at it while printing their own name.

 - When the children wish to erase their drawing or writing, encourage them to shake the tray.